julianegoe/CF_movie_api/README.md

 ## Authorization

-All endpoints except for the POST endpoint `https://myflix-0001.herokuapp.com/users` need JWT auhorization.
+All endpoints except for the POST endpoint `https://myflix-0001.herokuapp.com/users` for registering new users need JWT auhorization.

-* Register a new user account
+1. Register a new user account by by sending a POST request with HTTP body:

 ```javascript
 {